What is HackHunterdon?

 Who can attend?

-We’re looking for Hunterdon County’s software developers, UI/UX designers, and product types.
-Professionals and CS students (college or graduate) welcome.
+We’re looking for software developers, UI/UX designers, and product types.
+Pros and students welcome!

 This is my first time and I don’t know what to expect.
 I’m scared!